flamewave/jquery-ui-expandable/readme.txt

 expandable('option', options)
     Sets the values of multiple options at once.

+expandable('refresh')
+    Refreshes and rebuilds the items of the expandable widget.
+Useful for if you want to add or remove items, so you don't have to destroy and re-create the widget.

 expandable('setContent', items, [content])
     Sets the content of the specified item or items.
 The "items" parameter can be one of the following values:
      - jQuery object - The items with the title HTML elements represented by the jQuery object will have their content set to the value of the "content" parameter.
      - number        - The item at the specified index will have it's content set to the value of the "content" parameter.
+     - "first" or "last" - Sets the content of the first or last item.
      - string        - The item with a header element with the HTML ID attribute value of the string will have it's content set to the value of the "content" parameter.
      - object        - Map of items and content to set.
 The value of the "content" parameter is ignored.